syncfusion-content/blazor-docs/blazor/diagram/accessibility.md

 <kbd>ArrowDown</kbd> | Moves the selected elements towards down by the specified delta value..
 <kbd>ArrowRight</kbd> | Moves the selected elements towards left by the specified delta value..
 <kbd>ArrowLeft</kbd> | Moves the selected elements towards right by the specified delta value.
-<kbd>F2</kbd> | This command is used to start editing the selected nodes/connectors.
+<kbd>F2</kbd> | This command is used to start editing the selected diagram elements.
 <kbd>Ctrl++</kbd> | This command is used to zoom in the diagram.
 <kbd>Ctrl+-</kbd> | This command is used to zoom out the diagram.
 <kbd>Ctrl+B</kbd> | This command is used to toggle bold formatting for the selected text.